bobbingwide/vgc/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==
+= 1.3.0 =
+* Changed: Enable Bootstrap.js v5.1.3, then disable again #30
+* Changed: Hide price of 0.00 on Optional Upgrades #40
+* Changed: Don't display Installation options when optional upgrade for Installation is being displayed #40
+* Tested: With WordPress 6.0.0
+* Tested: With PHP 8.0
+* Tested: With WooCommerce 6.6.1

 = 1.2.1 =
 * Fixed: number_format() doesn't work with 3 parameters on PHP 7.4. #36